Why feminism can change the world

 3. True equality unleashes human potential

 When girls and women are empowered, humanity is empowered.
-Gender equality benefits us socially, economically, politically and even psychologically.
-Recent studies have shown that countries ranking higher on the gender equity scale are actually happier and wealthier too.
-And when it comes to ending poverty, equality plays a crucial role.
-Right now, more than a billion people live on less than a $1.25 per day – 70% of them are women and girls.
-We can dramatically reduce this number by ensuring access to education, safe healthcare, equal pay and increasing women’s opportunities to succeed in business and own land (worldwide, less than 20% of landholders are women).
-Furthermore, achieving gender equality will help reduce harmful practices against women and girls, including sex trafficking, femicide, wartime sexual violence and other oppression tactics such as forced marriage and Female Genital Mutilation (FGM).
+Equality for women and girls benefits all people – socially, economically, politically and even psychologically.
+Recent studies have shown that countries that rank higher on the equity scale are happier and wealthier too.
+And when it comes to ending poverty, equality plays a crucial role: Right now, more than a billion people live on less than a $1.25 per day; 70% of them are women and girls.
+We can dramatically reduce this number by ensuring equal access to education, safe health care and equal pay and by increasing women’s opportunities to succeed in business and own land (worldwide, less than 20% of landholders are women).
+Furthermore, achieving equality for girls and women will help reduce harmful practices that target them, including sex trafficking, femicide, wartime sexual violence and other oppression tactics such as forced marriage and female genital mutilation (FGM).

 The time for change is now

-Both globally and nationally, the idea of approaching international development through a gender equality lens has led to the implementation of both the Sustainable Development Goals (SDGs) and the Government of Canada’s feminist international assistance policy – these two important agendas focus on addressing the particular issues and challenges faced by girls and women in the developing world, with Goal #5 of the SDG’s aimed at achieving gender equality and empowering all women and girls by 2030. [caption id="attachment_32352" align="aligncenter" width="900"]
+Both globally and nationally, the idea of approaching international development through a gender equality lens has led to the implementation of both the UN's Sustainable Development Goals (SDGs) and the Government of Canada’s feminist international assistance policy.
+These two important agendas focus on addressing the particular issues and challenges faced by girls and women in the developing world, with Goal #5 of the SDG’s aimed at achieving gender equality and empowering all women and girls by 2030.

 As part of our programming in Colombia, boys and girls work together to address common gender stereotypes and the root causes of inequality through various workshops..[/caption]